hands-on-cloud/hands-on.cloud/hugo/content/AWS Step Functions - How to manage long running tasks/index.md

 ```

+## Summary

+This article shows how to create a Step Function workflow (state machine) to manage long-running automation tasks - RDS Snapshot.
+It is a simple but powerful example, which should give you an idea, what else you can implement in the same way.

-Hope, that will save you some amount of time.
+And of course, I hope this article will save you some amount of time.
+If you found this useful, please, help me to spread it to the world.